 If you’re familiar with the Marie Kondo method, you’re aware of the importance of keeping your space free of unnecessary items.
 Take some time to dig through your office or living room and toss or donate anything that you don’t use.

 2. Bring your home up to good working order.

 When life feels chaotic, it’s easy to allow home maintenance to fall by the wayside.
 But if you’ve been struggling with a busted oven burner, clogged drains, or leaking pipes, call in some assistance!

--Do you get enough sleep (6-8 hours for most adults) on a nightly basis?
+3. Get enough sleep (6-8 hours for most adults) on a nightly basis.

--Have you found a way to make exercise a regular part of your life?
+4. Find a way to make exercise a regular part of your life.

 As with all elements of self-care, no one exercise regimen will be effective for everyone.
 But as an individual, you have the ability to find a routine that works for your schedule and budget.
 Whether you prefer gym visits three times a week or long walks with your dog on a regular basis, find a pattern that makes sense for your lifestyle and stick to it.

 5. Don't make a habit of overpromising.